 Now I used marriage statistics because the divorce rate is so high and well known.
 But common sense could be used to say the strength or absence of some or most of those same relationship skills would affect so many kinds of relationships, including friendships and significant others.

 So why are skills weak or missing in failed relationships?
-Maybe they were forgotten?
-Or maybe they were not taught?
+Maybe they were forgotten or maybe they were not taught.

 Now most people would agree that it takes someone thousands upon thousands of hours of learning in order to become a doctor.
-And people understand how many hours it takes to learn for example, a language.
+People understand how many hours it takes to learn for example, a language.
 Humans in America and many other countries spend around 15 years of education or more before they go out "into the real world" (unless they go on to college).
 What was the primary function of those years?
 It was to learn.
-And what do they learn?
+What do they learn?
 Public's schools primary focus includes reading, writing and math.
 Of course, when and if the time and budgets permit, many schools and educators do try to add or incorporate some life skills to their curriculums.

 Now reading, writing and math are examples of skills that clearly take time to learn, and they were obvious examples.
-And as you were learning, how would you know if you had teachers that were teaching you the wrong information or not?
+Moreover, as you were learning, how would you know if you had teachers that were teaching you the wrong information or not?
 Easy, you wouldn't pass the test.
 In a simple example, if you were not taught how to read properly, you wouldn't be able to read a book.
 In another example, in a math class, if you did not learn how to solve the math problems because the teacher gave you the wrong formulas, you would get the answers wrong in the practice test sections of the book.

 Does it almost seem odd that in our society many people openly accept the fact that people have to work hard to learn to be a good doctor, lawyer, or any other skilled job, but those same people may not advocate that unless you were brought up in a loving, nurturing family that also taught you relationship skills; you would have to do the work to learn these skills?

-Have you ever heard of a public school class or a government funded show or publication called: "How to have (or teach) loving relationships"?
+Have you ever heard of a public school class or a government-funded show or publication called: "How to have (or teach) loving relationships"?
 As a friend at my YMCA said to me, "public schools even teach history, but nothing on loving relationships or even dealing with finances."
 Now it's important to realize that I'm not saying public schools should or should not teach these skills.

 The point is, if you were not taught in school; there are potentially four ways to learn these valuable life skills: